 All his works denote his love for a not so exaggerated monumentality, for asymmetrical façades and the use of innovative materials.

 Ventura Terra was also involved in urbanism.
 He designed projects for the Eduardo VII Park, in Lisbon, had plans for the waterfront area of Lisbon (1908) and an urban plan for Funchal (1915).

-He was part of the group responsible for creating the Society of Portuguese Architects, active since 1903, of which he was its first President.
-He was a member of the Council for National Monuments and was a municipal councillor of the Lisbon City Hall until 1913.
+He was part of the group responsible for creating the Society of Portuguese Architects (initiated in 1898, created in 1902 and active since 1903) of which he was its first President.
+He was a member of the Council for National Monuments and was a municipal councillor of the Lisbon City Hall (1908-1913).

 A Republican and Mason, he died in Lisbon on 30 April 1919.